 Clark told of a medium, Blanch Cooler, who communicated with Gordon Davies, a military man supposedly killed in battle.
 “His voice was imitated, unusual features of a house were described, the future was seen, statements, unknown to sitters, were verified.
 But it transpired that Davies was alive and had no interest in Spiritualism” (501).

 The claims of spiritualists are as useless as they are sinful.
 As Job might describe these religious con artists, they are “forgers of lies” and “physicians of no value” (Job 13:4).
 The following points are well worth considering.

 The rich man, referenced by Christ in Luke, chapter 16, recognized his inability to communicate with his brothers on earth, for he pled with Abraham to send someone to them with a message of warning.
-The rich man was informed, however, that his brothers had “Moses and the prophets,” i.e., the Old Testament scriptures, and those documents were sufficient for their preparation for eternity.
+The rich man was informed, however, that his brothers had “Moses and the prophets” (i.e., the Old Testament scriptures), and those documents were sufficient for their preparation for eternity.

-Let all who honor God shun the occult, lest a “lying wonder” be believed, resulting in condemnation (2 Thessalonians 2:9-12).
-The Bible is “crystal” clear; those who dabble in the “mystic arts” will not enter “into the gates of the city celestial.
+Let all who honor God shun the occult, lest a “lying wonder” be believed, resulting in condemnation (2 Thess.
+2:9-12).
+The Bible is “crystal” clear.
+Those who dabble in the mystic arts will not enter into the gates of the city celestial.